Dharineesh-Karthikeyan/Data-Science-Study/DBT/dbt.md

 ## ⚙️ Setting Up Your dbt Project (with dbt-core)

-Follow these steps to set up your first dbt project using the CLI and connect it to your data warehouse.

-### ✅ 1.
+✅ 1.
 Install dbt-core (with your adapter)

 Install dbt and the appropriate adapter for your data warehouse: